 7. Make the connections beforehand.

 It is always good to have an expert to walk you through your plans.
-When our family has gone down, we have used concierge services recommended by Patagonia Sur.
+Explora is a world-renowned hospitality group with an on-site concierge team to help you with your plans.
 These experts can help with:

 - Booking resort stays and lodges in remote areas with all amenities.
-For interested buyers, you can stay at Valle California.
+For interested buyers, you can stay at the Explora Lodge in Torres del Paine.

 - Organizing chartered plane services and seaplane services

-- Help with documentation for crossing border between Argentina and Chile
+- Help with documentation for crossing the border between Argentina and Chile

 - Find rental car businesses that can be in both countries